haagahelia/mobilecourse/docs/React Native/flatlist.md

 - Use `ItemSeparatorComponent` to render thin line between each list item.
 You can create a `View` with a height of 1 and a background color to render a line separator between items in a `FlatList`.
 :::

+There is also `FlashList` component (https://shopify.github.io/flash-list/) that is developed by Shopify.
+It is designed to handle large datasets efficiently.
+It is optimized for memory usage and it is suitable for applications that require smooth scrolling and rendering of large lists.